Leader Assumptions:

 Identifying and changing the causes of behavior is more effective than judging and blaming.

-Evaluation doesn't produce change.
-Analysis does.
-The goal isn't to determine whether behavior was good or bad - it's to understand what drove it and how to respond differently next time.
+The goal is to understand what drove it and how to respond differently next time.